 Your group is expected to use 5 academic and 5 non-academic references and introduce 1-3 case examples in this oral presentation.
-Presentations will be held in a classroom setting in Canada (session #6) prior to travel to Finland.
+Presentations will be planned in the classroom in Canada (session #4) prior to travel to Finland.
 Each group will produce a 5 page summary of their presentation (double-spaced, 12-pt font, 2.54 cm margins).
-Groups are expected to submit a printed copy of their summary right after the verbal presentation, at the end of the last session in Canada.
-These summaries will be used in the field in Finland for further consideration, discussion and revision as we travel and learn to see sustainability somewhat differently.
+Groups are expected to submit a copy of their summary to Canvas right after the verbal presentation in Finland.
+These summaries will be shared with the class for further consideration and discussion as we travel and learn to see sustainability somewhat differently.